bsavage-dbi/save2wp/README.md

 Save to WordPress
 ------------------
-A google chrome extension to save article on the web, and publish it tp your WordPress website.
+A google chrome extension to save article on the web, and publish it to your WordPress website.

 Requirement
 ------------------